arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-gs/content.md

 ### 4. Uploading the Classic Blink Sketch
 Let's program the Portenta with the classic blink example to check if the connection to the board works:

--   In the classic Arduino IDE open the blink example by clicking the menu entry File->Examples->01.Basics->Blink.
+-   In the classic Arduino IDE open the blink example by clicking the menu entry File->Examples->01.Basics->Blink (Small will be required).
+-   By downloading the 'Arduino_Pro_Tutorials' library and going to File->Examples->Arduino_Pro_Tutorials->Setting Up Portenta H7 For Arduino->Blink
 -   In the Arduino Pro IDE Copy and paste the following code into a new sketch in your IDE.

 ```cpp